An intruder discovered in one of the first images of the James-Webb telescope

 Southern Ring Nebula

 One of the telescope’s first targets was the Southern Ring Nebula.
 This celestial object is made up of end-of-life stars that are emitting huge amounts of gas.
 It is precisely the mid-infrared that has allowed scientists to observe this complex binary system.
-A brighter star is at a younger stage in its evolution and could eventually produce its own planetary nebula when it reaches the end of its life.
+A brighter star is at a younger stage in its evolution and might eventually produce its own planetary nebula when it reaches the end of its life.

 unknown galaxy

 This crystal clear image revealed an intruder.
 By paying attention to the left part of the photo, we can see a thin blue line.
 The device is so powerful that it can make objects visible despite the presence of cosmic dust.
 This line is not part of the nebula: it is a galaxy.
-In fact, scientists know almost nothing about this object.
+In fact, scientists know almost nothing regarding this object.

 nebula